-A member of AD Mark Coyle’s senior management team, Ryan serves as the sport administrator for 12 Golden Gopher teams: men’s cross country, women’s cross country, men’s swimming & diving, women’s swimming & diving, men’s indoor track & field, women’s indoor track & field, men’s gymnastics, women’s gymnastics, men’s outdoor track & field, women’s outdoor track & field, baseball and softball.
+A member of AD Mark Coyle’s senior management team, Ryan serves as the sport administrator for 11 Golden Gopher teams: men’s cross country, women’s cross country, men’s swimming & diving, women’s swimming & diving, men’s indoor track & field, women’s indoor track & field, men’s gymnastics, women’s gymnastics, men’s outdoor track & field, women’s outdoor track & field and softball.
 He also serves as the director of the Gopher Graduation Program, an initiative to help former Gopher student-athletes return to the U of M and complete their undergraduate degrees, and the Gopher Athletics Internship Program.
 In addition, Ryan is a member of the Gopher Athletics Drug & Alcohol Review Board.
-He is also the athletic department’s liaison with the Admissions Office and to U of M Housing, where he coordinates the program’s reserved on-campus residence hall space for all 25 sports.
+He is also the athletic department’s liaison to both the U of M Admissions Office and to U of M Housing, where he coordinates the program’s reserved on-campus residence hall space for all 25 sports.

 In 2006 Ryan worked alongside then AD Joel Maturi to bring the leadership of the “M” Club within the U of M Athletics Department for the first time in history.
 Shortly thereafter Ryan coordinated the search process which culminated with the hiring of former Gopher football student-athlete George Adzick as the first full-time director of the “M” Club.
 The move has resulted in a dramatic increase in dues paying members and a renewed sense of commitment and engagement with Gopher letterwinners.